What our customers say

 "The PICOSCALE Interferometer is used in an experiment to precisely measure the oscillation amplitude of a mechanical oscillator.
 We operate the system at temperatures from -50 to 0 degree Celsius and study friction of samples.
 The sub-Angstrom noise level of the interferometer and its convenient output in combination with a third party Phase-Locked Loop eventually enabled the acquisition of very precise AFM images."

-+++ Laboratoire de Physique de l’École Normale Supérieure (UMR CNRS 8550), Paris, France
++++ A. Niguès, Laboratoire de Physique de l’École Normale Supérieure (UMR CNRS 8550), Paris, France

 Selection of publications of our customers